Chapter 9: Back in action

 Grimmjow had stalked off to the side somewhat, hoping that Nelliel would just leave him alone, but that was clearly too much to hope for.
 "And Grimm-kun!
 I'm really happy to see you're alright."
 He refused to look at her.
 If he did, he didn't think he would be able to hold back the murderous rage that had welled up the second that godawful nickname had come out of her mouth.
 Fortunately for him and Nelliel both, Yoruichi had realized what was going through Grimmjow's head and warningly placed a hand on his shoulder.
 "Play nice, now."

 Literally bristling with annoyance, Grimmjow stopped reaching for his sword and turned in Nelliel's direction.
 He still refused to look directly at her, though.
-"Hi," he finally grunted, and that was about all they would be getting out of him for the rest of their time together.
+"Hey," he finally grunted, and that was about all they would be getting out of him for the rest of their time together.

 It seemed to be good enough for Yoruichi.
 She let go of him and started speaking again: "Alright, the plan's simple: if we see him, we hide.
 If he sees us, we run for the portal and don't look back.
 Any questions?
 No?
 Then let's go."

 Once again, they took off at a high speed.
 When it came to using Sonido, Nel seemed to be on par with Grimmjow, though he was rather pleased to see that he might have had the edge in endurance: Yoruichi didn't slow down in the least as they curved around Las Noches' massive dome, and fatigue got to her much quicker than it did for himself and Yoruichi.
-Ever since Nnoitra had cracked her head open, the amount of Reiryoku she could store in her body had decreased dramatically.
+Ever since Nnoitra had cracked her head open, the amount of energy she could store in her body had decreased dramatically.
 He hadn't even been Espada-rank yet when that had happened, but he remembered just how strong Nelliel Tu Odelschwank had been back in the day.

 They eventually slowed down once they got closer to their destination.
 He could already see the giant 'Zen-garden' the shopkeeper had briefed him on in the distance.
 He was familiar with the area, but had never taken the time to inspect it more closely.
 From this point onward, they would most likely be dealing with Takahashi's traps.
-Though the man himself was nowhere to be seen so far.
+Even though the man himself was nowhere to be seen so far.

 "It looks like the coast is clear, but you never know with that guy," Yoruichi whispered.
 "He could be hiding just about anywhere.
 Do either of you see anything?"